neelesh2k/beautiful-jekyll/aboutme.md

 **Data Science Intern @ GITAA Pvt.
 Ltd,**
   March 2020 - August 2020
-- Developed data science case Studies on time series analysis and gesture recognition.
+- Developed data science case studies on time series analysis, gesture recognition, and machine learning
+- Assisted in preparing the machine learning assignments, and quizzes for GITAA’s corporate training course
-- Worked on various cutting-edge technologies including Statsmodels, Pyunicorn, and PyRQA.
+- Worked on various cutting-edge technologies, including TensorFlow, Statsmodels, Pyunicorn, and PyRQA

+**Research and Development Intern @ Redink Edtech Solutions** February 2021 - June 2021
+- Performed data mining and data cleaning on academic curriculum data for building machine learning models
+- Assisted in developing the e-learning platform by providing required learning materials and questions
-- Participated in regular meetings and sprint plannings that gave an insider’s perspective of a Data Science team.
+- Participated in regular meetings and spirit planing that gave an insider’s perspective of a data science team
-- Assisted in preparing the machine learning assignments and quizzes for GITAA's corporate training course.

 ---
 ## Positions of Responsibility

+**Head of Content**
+December 2020 - May 2021
+- The Student's Association and Art's Society of CEG (SAAS) is the official student representative body and the cultural organizing committee of CEG
+- Led the contents team and developed digital campaigns for Techofes 2021, South India's oldest cultural fest
+- Worked with corporate relations, events, and design team for creating content for the festival's brochure

 **Deputy Director of Design**
 April 2019 - July 2020